Pratham-Upasani/Java/README.md

-This java repository includes programs explaining swing components and projects made using them.
+This java repository includes programs explaining swing components and projects made using them..